 It makes them feel.

-Here are some of our very favorite poetry books for kids- the ones that make us giggle til our tummies hurt, delight us with their beautiful imagery, and make us ponder the very essence and meaning of life.
+Here are some of our very favorite poetry books for kids.
+These books make us giggle until our tummies hurt, delight us with their beautiful imagery, and make us ponder the essence and meaning of life.
 Happy reading!

 RELATED: We’ve got the best children’s books for you on Happily Ever Elephants, so be sure to check them out!

 Woke: A Young Poet’s Call to Justice, by Mahogony Brown, Elizabeth Acevedo and Olivia Gatwood: Poetry isn’t always easy for kids to grasp.
 But when done well, it opens up entire worlds to children.
 This collection is timely and powerful — but what I love most about it is the way it speaks to all kids.
 It’s accessible.
 It’s authentic.
 And it’s just so ridiculously good.
 I have no doubt that there is a poem in this incredible collection that will speak not only to each and every one of your kids, but to you, too.
 Support independent bookstores and get the book on Bookshop.org right here!